The Most Influential

 By becoming the first black player in the formerly white only modern baseball major leagues, Jackie Robinson became one of the great pioneers of civil rights in the United States.
-Also, Robinson’s courageous act opened the door to other blacks in baseball and other sports.
+Martin Luther King Jr. said himself, "without him I would never have been able to do what I did."
+He was a Sit-Inner before Sit-Ins.
+A Freedom Rider before Freedom Rides.(1) Also, Robinson’s courageous act opened the door to other blacks in baseball and other sports.
 Although harassed and threatened by fans and opposing players in his debut season of 1947, Robinson, an infielder, batted .297, won Rookie of the Year honors, and became a symbol of personal courage.
 Known for his daring on the base paths—he stole home 19 times—Robinson led the Brooklyn Dodgers to the National League pennant in 6 of his 10 years.
 He was named M.V.P. in 1949, leading the league in batting (.342) and stolen bases (37), while knocking in 124 runs.

 In 1997, Major League Baseball (MLB) universally retired Robinson's uniform number, No. 42, across all major league teams.
 He was the first pro athlete in any sport to be so honored.
 Initiated for the first time on April 15, 2004, Jackie Robinson Day is celebrated each year on that day; all players, coaches, and managers on both teams and the umpires, wear #42 on their jerseys.